Ahmeed1983/AIRA/README.md

 # **AI Research Assistant (AIRA)**

-AIRA (AI Research Assistant) is a web-based platform designed to help students, researchers, and professionals efficiently discover scholarly papers, generate AI-assisted summaries, and interact with PDFs through a Retrieval-Augmented Generation (RAG) system.
+AIRA is a web-based platform designed to help students, researchers, and professionals efficiently discover scholarly papers, generate AI-assisted summaries, and interact with PDFs through a Retrieval-Augmented Generation (RAG) system.
 It integrates semantic search, vector retrieval, and pluggable AI providers (OpenAI) to create a streamlined research workflow.

 ---